hellogreg/glytter/README.md

 **[Follow this link to use Glytter!](https://hellogreg.github.io/glytter/)**

 This browser-based tool lets you view all the characters for a font on your local machine.
-The characters are displayed in Unicode order in HTML text, so you can easily copy and paste them, if you want.
+The characters are displayed in plain HTML text, so you can easily copy and paste them, if you want.

 This project was created by me, Greg Finn Gibson ([hellogreg.org](http://hellogreg.org)), because I wanted a simple tool for viewing and copying character sets for fonts I'm producing or using.
 I used it to generate [my character map specimen for Firava](https://firava.netlify.app/), a variable font version of Mozilla's Fira Sans typeface.